 Meanwhile /proc comprises virtual files, called a virtual file system.
 The virtual files have very exclusive abilities.
 Many of them are recorded as zero bytes in size.
-Some of the virtual files for example /proc/meminfo, /proc/interrupts, /proc/partitions and /proc/mounts, offers an up-to-the-moment sight for the hardware of the system.
+Some of the virtual files for example /proc/meminfo, /proc/interrupts, /proc/partitions, and /proc/mounts, offer an up-to-the-moment sight for the hardware of the system.
 Others, like the /proc/sys/ directory and the /proc/filesystems file, offer interfaces and system configuration information.

 Linux Shell Is A User Interface for Executing the Commands

 44. When using vi editor, what are the different modes?

 Following are three modes under vi editor: –